-Various restorative processes have been developed such as peacemaking circles, conferencing, mediation and tribunals.
+Various restorative processes have been developed such as peacemaking circles, conferencing, victim offender mediation, and tribunals.

-Restorative justice is successfully used with youth and adults, and for all kinds of situations, from minor acts to serious violence.
+Restorative practices are successfully used with youth and adults, and for all kinds of situations, from minor acts to serious violence.
 It is being implemented in schools, communities, workplaces and justice systems.

-We aim to meet the needs of victims, offenders, families and to build communities, in a way that upholds the human rights of all.
+We aim to meet the needs of those who were harmed, those who harm, families and to build communities, in a way that upholds the dignity and human rights of all.

-Overall, evidence shows that victims are more satisfied, re-offending is reduced, restitution is more likely fulfilled and it is more cost effective.
+Overall, evidence shows that victims are more satisfied, re-offending is reduced, agreements such as restitution are more likely fulfilled and it is more cost effective.

 There is a growing global movement toward restorative justice.
-The United Nations has endorsed it.
+The United Nations endorses and promotes it.

 The Centre for Justice & Reconciliation offers an extensive library.